naomilee-wr/VHProcesses/docs/_sources/SupplementaryGuidelines/Development/VxWorksDocAsCode_SG.rst.txt

 **New feature document review:**
 ---------------------------------

-All the new feature documents changes in devdoc or vxworks repository should follow the code review process with Information Development team as reviewer.
+All the new feature documents changes in devdoc or vxworks repository should follow the code review process with InfoDev team as reviewer：

-- Include Shoba Tumma (Shoba.Tumma@windriver.com) for any reviews of code that generates customer facing text in vxworks repository.
+1. Please include shoba.tumma@windriver.com for any reviews of code that generates customer facing text in vxworks repository.
    Public API markup, BSP readme.md, new and updated layer.vsbl and .cdf files, and general code with printf() and logMsg() string updates.

-- Include Bryan Douglas (Bryan.Douglas@windriver.com) on code reviews of  new feature document file commits to devdoc repository.
+2. Please include Bryan.Douglas@windriver.com  on code reviews of  new feature document file commits to devdoc repository.

 **New feature document procedure:**
 -----------------------------------

 1. Every new feature should have a dedicated subdirectory created in the 'Doc as Code" git repo in their corresponding categories with the feature ID as the directory name

 - eg: a storage feature should be put into release/sr06xx/Storage directory
 - inside the directory, create a file named as feature ID, with .md or .rst as the file extension depending on which mark-up language you want to use
 - other files related to this feature that will be referenced by the feature readme file should be put under the same directory, eg: photos or snapshots that helps to describe the feature

-   The final directory should look like below:

 The final directory should look like below: